tancop/daytrip/README.md

 Downloading music like this goes against Spotify's TOS and might get you banned.
 If you don't need full premium quality you should probably use a free burner account.
-Bypassing copy protection might be illegal in some countries (looking at you America).
-You are the only one responsible for any legal issues caused by using Daytrip.
+Bypassing copy protection might be illegal in some countries (looking at you America). **You are the only one responsible for any legal issues caused by using Daytrip**.

+## Roadmap

+- [ ] Add option to remove feature tags
+- [ ] Add option to remove everything inside ( ) for cases like https://open.spotify.com/album/1bwbZJ6khPJyVpOaqgKsoZ
+- [ ] Add more audio formats (mp3, wav, ogg vorbis)